corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/serialization-default-evolution.md

 Properties (in Kotlin this corresponds to constructor parameters) may be reordered freely.
 The evolution serializer will create a mapping between how a class was serialized and its current constructor parameter order.
 This is important to our AMQP framework as it constructs objects using their primary (or annotated) constructor.
-The ordering of whose parameters will have determined the way an object’s properties were serialised into the byte stream.
+The ordering of whose parameters will have determined the way an object’s properties were serialized into the byte stream.

 For an illustrative example consider a simple class: